christofferaakre/flameshot-ocr/readme.md

 I am not familiar with Windows/MacOS, but if someone else wants to open a pull request and merge in Windows/MacOS compatible versions, I'll happily accept the pull request.

 ## Usage
-Run the script like this:
-`./flameshot-ocr [language]`.
-For example, if you are learning Japanese, you can bind the following two commands to two separate keyboard shortcuts:
-* `flameshot-ocr jpn`
-* `flameshot-ocr jpn_vert`
+Before attempting to run the script, make sure you have `manga_ocr` running in the backround, monitoring the directory that you indicated with the `save_path` variable in the `flameshot-ocr` script.

-For example, I have the first command mapped to `Alt + z` and the second to `Alt + x`.
-So if I am reading a manga and want to look something up, I simply do the following:
+Run the script like this: `yomichan-search` from the terminal.
+Bind this command to a keyboard shortcut for easy access.
+For example, I have the script bound to `Alt + x`.
+So, when I am for example, reading a manga and want to ocr and look up something, I simply do the following:
 1. Press `Alt + x`
 2. Crop my region of choice